Sweet William 'Indian Carpet' Seeds

-The flowers are just as intricate as their taller cousins—beautifully patterned with contrasting eyes and rings in rich shades of crimson, pink, salmon, and white.
-Because they are so compact (rarely exceeding 25cm), they are perfect for edging paths, filling rockeries, or creating a vibrant "skirt" around the base of roses or shrubs.
+The flowers are intricately patterned with contrasting eyes and rings in rich shades of crimson, pink, salmon, and white.
+Because the plants are compact and rarely exceed 25cm in height, they are considered ideal for edging paths, filling rockeries, or creating a vibrant "skirt" around the base of shrubs and roses.

 Read More